kartikbansal/Techpress/README.md

 Thank you!

-PS: In order to login/signup using facebook create your own application on facebook and then copy and paste the app id in the file angulaApp.js which is located at /public/javascripts
+PS: In order to add login/signup using facebook create your own application on facebook and then copy and paste the app id in the file angulaApp.js which is located at /public/javascripts